PerseusArkouda/modscripts/README.md

 ###### Note1: Even if you do have mods.conf the arguments are prioritized and override mods.conf's appid and modid(s) respectively.
 ###### Note2: If you don't use mods.conf you have to open the script you want to use individually and edit your path variables at the top.

+#### Special thanks to Phorce1 for his time spent to debug the scripts!